dogsteven/search_utilities/README.md

 The `FqlQueryBuilder` translates a `FoxQueryLanguage` expression into an Elasticsearch `Query` object.
 It's not actually a builder class in OOP sense, I just didn't know that to name it.

 I wrote this repository in 1 day, so it hasn't had unit testing yet.
+Some parts are algorithmic, they need formal proofs, which are easy to write.